But nearly always, it is pronounced incorrectly.

 It's enough to make a lexicologist wonder: Are we all just a bunch of idiots?

 "I don't think so," says Brians, a professor at Washington State University who manages the Web site "Common Errors in English" (http://www.wsu.edu/brians/errors/errors.html) and who recently wrote a companion book called "Common Errors in English Usage" (William, James and Co., $15).
 "People have always abused language.
-The specific abuses they commit just change with time, so we notice the new ones."

 But today, it's quite likely that those abuses and misuses are worming their way into standard English usage at a quicker rate.